Public Domain Day: Public domain

 Since public domain rights vary based on jurisdiction, the passage of a work into the public domain is not worldwide.
 In the United States, no additional published works entered the public domain automatically from 1999 to 2018.
-Australia copyright scheme is even more restrictive, with no additional public domain entrances until 2026.
-Each year, most European countries see various works passing into the public domain, as do Canada and New Zealand.
+Each year, most European countries see various works passing into the public domain, as do Canada, Australia, and New Zealand.

 Public Domain Day in 2010 celebrated the entry to the public domain in many countries of the works of authors such as Sigmund Freud, William Butler Yeats, Ford Madox Ford and Arthur Rackham.
 In 2011, it celebrated the public domain status of Isaac Babel, Walter Benjamin, John Buchan, Mikhail Bulgakov, F. Scott Fitzgerald, Emma Goldman, Paul Klee, Selma Lagerlöf, Leon Trotsky, Vito Volterra, Nathanael West, and others.

 Significant materials entering the public domain in 2021 included: F. Scott Fitzgerald's The Great Gatsby, Virginia Woolf's Mrs. Dalloway, Ernest Hemingway's In Our Time, Franz Kafka's The Trial, and the jazz standard "Sweet Georgia Brown".

+In 2025, copyrighted works from 1929 entered the public domain in the United States.

-Celebrations
+Celebrations and milestones

 There is no explicit time when Public Domain Day began being observed (it was mentioned by Lawrence Lessig in 2004), but in recent years it has been mentioned by Project Gutenberg and has been promoted by Creative Commons.
 Public Domain Day events have been hosted on various dates in Poland, Germany, Switzerland, Italy and Israel.

 In January 2011, to celebrate Public Domain Day 2011, Open Knowledge Foundation launched The Public Domain Review, a web-based review of works which have entered the public domain.

-In January 2012, a celebration was announced in Warsaw, Poland and for the first time in Kraków), where for several years on that day various activities have been organized by free culture NGOs (such as Koalicja Otwartej Edukacji and Open Society Institute) and other supporters.
+In January 2012, a celebration was announced in Warsaw, Poland, and for the first time in Kraków, where for several years on that day various activities have been organized by free culture NGOs (such as Koalicja Otwartej Edukacji and Open Society Institute) and other supporters.
 Other 2012 events announced worldwide: